 What personal equipment do I need?

-You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, sleeping sheet, a daypack and hats/gloves etc. A detailed kit list is included in your information pack or you can read more on our blog - What to Pack for the TMB We provide maps, apps and guides, but there is also local info available
+You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, sleeping sheet, a daypack and hats/gloves etc. We should take trekking poles.
+A detailed kit list is included in your information pack or you can read more on our blog - What to Pack for the TMB

 Will I need to bring crampons?